ronitd2002/qosf-2024-app/README.md

 # QOSF 2024 fall cohort solutions

-I have tried to solve Task 2 as well but please for my official submission consider Task 1.
+I have tried to solve Task 2 as well but please consider Task 1 for my official submission.

 # Task 1 :